From Gear to Ear: Simulating Electro-mechanical Powertrain NVH In CAE-led Development Processes With Romax Spectrum

 What you will learn:

-- The principles of CAE-led design for NVH
+- The principles of CAE-led design for NVH.

-- What an end-to-end process for NVH simulation looks like
+- An end-to-end process for NVH simulation.

-- How Romax Spectrum is key to the implementation of CAE-led design for vibration and noise caused by gears and electrical machines
+- How Romax Spectrum is key to the implementation of CAE-led design for vibration and noise caused by gears and electrical machines.

 - How links to other CAE tools for structural optimisation and vehicle noise quality enhance Romax Spectrum’s capabilities for electro-mechanical powertrains